Account Configuration Guide

 Account categories and their associated rules:

 Intercompany eliminations are essential when preparing consolidated financial statements for a group of companies.
 The primary purpose is to avoid double counting of transactions that occur between entities within the same group.
-For instance, if one subsidiary sells goods to another subsidiary, this transaction is internal to the group and should not be reflected in the group’s consolidated revenue.
+For instance, when one subsidiary sells goods to another, the group does not include the transaction in its consolidated revenue.

-However, it’s crucial to note that intercompany operations are only eliminated when both the entity and its intercompany counterpart are consolidated using the same method, either the Holding or Purchase methods.
-If an entity is consolidated using the At-Equity method, its accounts are not integrated into the group’s consolidated accounts.
-As a result, intercompany transactions involving such entities cannot be eliminated.
+However, it is important to note that the system eliminates intercompany operations only if both the entity and its intercompany counterpart consolidate using the same method, either Holding or Purchase.
+When a company uses the At-Equity method for consolidation, it excludes the entity’s accounts from the group’s consolidated accounts.
+As a result, the system cannot eliminate intercompany transactions involving these entities.

-In essence, intercompany eliminations ensure that the consolidated financial statements of a group present a clear and undistorted picture of its financial position and performance, excluding internal transactions.
+In essence, intercompany eliminations ensure that the consolidated financial statements of a group present a clear and undistorted picture of its financial position and performance.

-By default, the CO_IC_BS rule will be assigned to the balance sheet intercompany accounts and CO_IC_PL will be assigned to the Profit and Loss intercompany accounts.
+By default, the system assigns the CO_IC_BS rule to the balance sheet intercompany accounts and the CO_IC_PL rule to the Profit and Loss intercompany accounts.

 • CO_IC_BS